Coding Agent Log To Blog Post

 How it appeared in the blog post:

-2. Showing the Process
+2. Show the Process

 From the AI Chat Log: